 - Run the application to discover the tools that it offers.

-- If you are aware of the issue that might be causing your PC to slow down or is rising your disk usage, you can dedicatedly resolve it by choosing the given option.
+- If you know the issue is causing your PC to slow down or raise disk usage, you can resolve it by choosing the given option.
 If not, you can go for Smart PC Care.

 - Click on Start Smart PC Care to find all the errors that might be causing your PC to use 100% disk.

 - The Smart Scan instantly searches for errors in 4 different regions of your PC.
 It scans for unwanted files folder on your disk that can help you reduce the load.

 - Once the Scan is over, click Optimize, which will enhance your PC performance.